Trikaya: Tibetan Buddhism

-Barron et al. (1994, 2002: p.
-159), renders from Tibetan into English, a terma "pure vision" of Sri Singha by Dudjom Lingpa that describes the Dzogchen state of 'formal meditative equipoise' (Tibetan: nyam-par zhag-pa) which is the indivisible fulfillment of vipaśyanā and śamatha, Sri Singha states:

-Just as water, which exists in a naturally free-flowing state, freezes into ice under the influence of a cold wind, so the ground of being exists in a naturally free state, with the entire spectrum of samsara established solely by the influence of perceiving in terms of identity.

-Understanding this fundamental nature, you give up the three kinds of physical activity--good, bad, and neutral--and sit like a corpse in a charnal ground, with nothing needing to be done.
-You likewise give up the three kinds of verbal activity, remaining like a mute, as well as the three kinds of mental activity, resting without contrivance like the autumn sky free of the three polluting conditions.

 Buddha-bodies

 Vajrayana sometimes refers to a fourth body called the svābhāvikakāya "essential body", and to a fifth body, called the mahāsūkhakāya ("great bliss body").
 The svābhāvikakāya is simply the unity or non-separateness of the three kayas.
 The term is also known in Gelug teachings, where it is one of the assumed two aspects of the dharmakāya: svābhāvikakāya "essence body" and jñānakāya "body of wisdom".

 In dzogchen teachings, "dharmakaya" means the buddha-nature's absence of self-nature, that is, its emptiness of a conceptualizable essence, its cognizance or clarity is the sambhogakaya, and the fact that its capacity is 'suffused with self-existing awareness' is the nirmanakaya.

 The interpretation in Mahamudra is similar: When the mahamudra practices come to fruition, one sees that the mind and all phenomena are fundamentally empty of any identity; this emptiness is called dharmakāya.
 One perceives that the essence of mind is empty, but that it also has a potentiality that takes the form of luminosity.
 In Mahamudra thought, Sambhogakāya is understood to be this luminosity.
 Nirmanakāya is understood to be the powerful force with which the potentiality affects living beings.

 In the view of Anuyoga, the Mind Stream (Sanskrit: citta santana) is the 'continuity' (Sanskrit: santana; Wylie: rgyud) that links the Trikaya.
 The Trikāya, as a triune, is symbolised by the Gankyil.